idris-lang/Idris-dev/docs/proofs/interactive.rst

 Here, we could also have used the ``trivial`` tactic, which tries to refine by ``Refl``, and if that fails, tries to refine by each name in the local context.
-When a proof is complete, we use the ``qed`` tactic to add the proof to the global context, and remove the metavariable from the unsolved metavariables list.
+When a proof is complete, we use the ``qed`` tactic to add the proof to the global context, and remove the hole from the unsolved holes list.
 This also outputs a trace of the proof:

 .. code-block:: idris